Junior Camp - Band, Orchestra & Piano

-There is typically a variety of performance levels among students in the piano sessions, but most students range from the intermediate to the very advanced level.
-For example, a student participating in the Junior session might want to be experienced enough to play music at least as difficult as Bach’s Anna Magdalena Notebook or from Schumann’s Album for the Young.
-A student participating in the Senior session might want to be at least experienced enough to play music at least as difficult as Bach Inventions or Chopin Waltzes.
+There is typically a variety of performance levels among students.
+For example, a student might want to be experienced enough to play music at least as difficult as Bach’s Anna Magdalena Notebook or from Schumann’s Album for the Young.

-3. What do students in the Piano Sessions do all day?
+3. What do piano students do all day?

 Students in the Piano Sessions divide their time each day between practice, masterclass-style lessons, chamber ensembles, and elective classes, as well as fun and relaxation during the lunch break and in the evenings.
 If you look at the sample daily schedule below, you’ll get a pretty good idea of what an average day is like.